QCentroid/Qapitan_Solver_Tutorial/README.md

 qiskit==0.17.0
 ```

+Any library from the standard approved ones in pip will be instaled.
+So make sure you add all your code dependencies.

 # Upload request
 Once the repository has been defined with everything necessary, we must request the platform to upload it.
-To do this we must make the following POST (/// link to postman////) defined as follows:
+To do this we must make a POST call to: https://api.qapitan.com/solver/new (Check our API documentation page for more details) defined as follows:
 ```json
 {
     "problem": "QRNG",